TysonMN/tysonmn.github.io/src/markdown/2021-01-30_function_composition_syntax.md

 With this in mind, I can rephrase the advantage that preserves the syntactic ordering when decomposing.
 A single function is typically written with its input using prefix notation.
 Then to define function composition as `⬜⚪(s) = ⬜(⚪(s))` is to be more consistent with the prefix notation for single function application.
 I have to admit, that is a very convincing reason to prefer this definition.

-When I design a software application, I try break up the problem into several loosely coupled pieces.
+When I design a software application, I try to break up the problem into several loosely coupled pieces.
 One reason for this is to help isolate any bad choices.
 In this case, I am suggesting that using prefix notation for function evaluation was a bad choice.
 As such, I don't want to feel obligated to perpetuate that bad choice into the definition of function composition as well.
 Instead, I want to reconsider the advantages and disadvantages and give `⬜⚪(s) = ⚪(⬜(s))` a reasonable chance at being the chosen definition.

 # Languages